Jul 3rd, 2014 by Mark at PocketMaps

 - Wayfinding on Trails

 As many of you know by now, Pocket Maps is all about Wayfinding, and when we find something in the news about it, we like to pass it along.
-The city of St. Albert in Alberta, Canada is taking steps to make it easier for drivers and pedestrians to find their way around with trail signs that start a new wayfinding system.
+In Alberta, Canada, the city of St. Albert is taking steps to make it easier for drivers and pedestrians to find their way around with trail signs that start a new wayfinding system.

-According to the article in the St. Albert Leader, the city will be installing signs to mark address numbers along the St. Albert Trail.
-Apparently, the city is known for its Botanical Gardens, so that the signs will incorporate the botanical arts brand, and "the signs are also placed strategically to allow drivers a chance to change lanes with time to spare."
+According to the St. Albert Leader article, the city will be installing signs to mark address numbers along the St. Albert Trail.
+The city is known for its Botanical Gardens, so the signs will incorporate the botanical arts brand, and "the signs are also placed strategically to allow drivers a chance to change lanes with time to spare."

 Our Pocket Maps would be handy for the lane changing problem because the navigator (we recommend drivers keep their eyes on the road) could chart a course in advance and avoid accidents.
 Here we are, potentially preventing accidents in Canada!